CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/10stakeholders/stakeholders.md

 # Stakeholders
-Cross-chain protocols often involve the interaction of several different stakeholders.
-Stakeholders are individuals, groups, or organizations that participate directly or indirectly in a protocol.
-They interact through defined roles within the system and have different capabilities, constraints, goals, and incentives.
-Consequently, different risks within a cross-chain protocol might impact each stakeholder differently.
-Analyzing risks from the perspective of actors within the system enables a better understanding of their potential impact.
+Cross-chain protocols can have several distinct stakeholders with direct or indirect involvement and interest in the system.
+These stakeholders can be individuals, groups, or organizations and often have different capabilities, constraints, goals, and incentives.
+Consequently, the types and magnitudes of risk borne by each stakeholder might vary considerably across protocols.
+Analyzing risks from the perspective of the different actors within the system enables a better understanding of the potential impact.
 To this end, we identify four types of stakeholders in cross-chain protocols:

 ## Users
-A user is an actor in the system that either directly or indirectly uses a cross-chain protocol.
-This could include a user directly transferring assets from one network to another through a token bridge, or a user of a Dapp, which utilizes a cross-chain protocol on its backend.
-The interaction of such actors with cross-chain infrastructure is often short-lived.
+Users are the primary customers of the service offered by a cross-chain protocol.
+They interact with the system directly to exchange assets or transfer data and value across chains.
+A user might directly interface with a cross-chain protocol (e.g., token bridge) or get mediated through other contracts and applications.
+A user's involvement with a protocol is typically short-lived and ends once their cross-chain transaction has settled.

+## Bridge Liability Holder
+A common approach to enabling the transfer of assets from one chain to another is through a lock-and-mint mechanism, in which cross-chain protocols lock assets on one network and mint corresponding synthetic assets on another.
+These synthetic assets are, in effect, a liability of the bridge that can later be redeemed for the underlying asset.
+We refer to any entity that holds such synthetic assets as a _bridge liability holder_.
+A _bridge liability holder_ might or might not be a user of a cross-chain protocol.
+More importantly, such stakeholders are exposed to the idiosyncratic risks of a protocol so long as they hold the asset.
+If a protocol's underlying assets are compromised the corresponding synthetic assets could lose some or all of their value.

 ## Liquidity Provider
 A liquidity provider is an actor that provides liquidity to users for the purposes of cross-chain asset exchanges.
 Liquidity providers often have longer-duration exposure to cross-chain protocols and their associated risks.

-## Bridge Token Holder
-Token bridges might issue bridge-specific wrapped assets.
-A bridge token holder is any entity that holds these assets.
-A token holder might also be a user or liquidity provider but might also include entities that have not interacted with the cross-chain protocol altogether.
-The latter is an important point to note, as entities that might never have directly accessed or used a bridge could nevertheless have risk exposure to a bridge.

 ## Bridge Validators
 A set of off-chain systems and actors responsible for ensuring the communication of valid messages across chains.